AnswerDotAI/dockerdev/README.md

 ## Port forwarding

-Port 5001 inside the container is mapped to 55001 on the host.
+Ports 5001,8000,8080 inside the container is mapped to 55001,58000,58080 on the host.
 To expose more ports, edit the `docker run` command in `build.sh` or add `-p` flags when recreating the container.

 ## SSH agent